 The All You blog offers scheduling suggestions that will help calm the chaos of returning to school, and that sounds promising!
 First off, they suggest that parents wake up an hour before the kids.
 After all, enjoying a peaceful cup of coffee before chaos – we mean the kids – wake up can help arm us for whatever the day holds in store.

-An hour later, when you’ve successfully caffeinated, or exercised, or simply showered and dressed, it’s time to wake the kiddos.
+An hour later, when you’ve successfully caffeinated, exercised, or simply showered and dressed, it’s time to wake the kiddos.
 You’ll know how best to do this, but consider an alarm that requires the child to perform a small task, like a puzzle, to turn it off if your youngster is not a morning person.

 Five minutes later, help them get dressed.
 Lay out outfits the night before or use one of the hacks we mentioned in our previous back-to-school blog.
 Once that’s finished, about 10 minutes later, it’s time for them to complete their morning tasks, like making their bed.
-The All You bloggers suggest keeping charts with task lists in their bedroom, so that they can complete the tasks before leaving their room for breakfast.
+The All You bloggers suggest keeping charts with task lists in their bedrooms so that they can complete the tasks before leaving their room for breakfast.

 Another 10 minutes later, or 25 minutes after rising and shining, serve your children a healthy breakfast.
-This can be one of those areas where simple is key.
+This can be one of those areas where simplicity is key.
 Consider instant oatmeal, toast with almond butter, cereal, and other grab-and-go items for this task.

 Once breakfast is complete, it’s a trip to the bathroom for the toothbrushes and hair brushes.
-A list in the foyer of all the school essentials – gym clothes, lunch, back pack, after-school necessities – will help everyone get out the door, even if they are half asleep!
+A list in the foyer of all the school essentials – gym clothes, lunch, backpack, after-school necessities – will help everyone get out the door, even if they are half asleep!
 Once you get on a schedule, your kids can be off to school one hour after waking!
 That sounds like a victory!

-After dinner, be sure to take the time to organize their backpacks and then it’s bath time.
+After dinner, be sure to take the time to organize their backpacks, and then it’s bath time.
 The All You bloggers suggest having your kids power down from their electronics by 7:30 p.m. and then establishing a bedtime ritual by about 9 p.m.
 Like the rest of the schedule, the most important part is to stick to it!

 Good luck with sending the youngsters off to school!
 We know it can be an emotional day for everyone involved!

-We’d also love to hear any of your suggestions you have for transitioning from summer freedom to back to school schedules, or any tips you have on getting your kids on a schedule in general!
+We’d also love to hear any of your suggestions you have for transitioning from summer freedom to back-to-school schedules, or any tips you have on getting your kids on a schedule in general!
 Post your feedback below!